-ii Forms of banks
+Forms of banks

 Most Swedish credit institutions are formed as limited liability companies.
 However, the Swedish banking market also consists of cooperative banks, which are economic associations that have as their purpose the provision of banking services to their members.

 There are also savings banks, which do not have any actual owners.
 Instead, their business is conducted under the supervision of several principals who appoint the bank's board of directors, and dividends may only be distributed in accordance with instructions provided by the original founders or reinvested in the bank's business.

-iii Branches of foreign credit institutions
+Branches of foreign credit institutions

 Foreign non-EEA credit institutions must establish a Swedish subsidiary or branch and obtain a Swedish licence from the SFSA to provide their services in Sweden.
-However, such activities will only be licensable if considered to be carried out in Sweden and outside the de minimis exemption.
+However, these activities will only be licensable if considered to be carried out in Sweden and outside the de minimis exemption.
 It is not clear at which point a certain activity would be considered to be carried out in Sweden, as an assessment would be made by the SFSA (and ultimately the Swedish courts) for each case.
-It is clear, however, that a number of factors are taken into account, and that the SFSA will judge each case on its own merits.
-The SFSA would consider, inter alia: